Jitesh117/jitesh117.github.io/content/blog/implementing-google-bigtable-in-golang.md

 ### One Log Per Server (Not Per Tablet)

-A key architectural decision from the paper: each tablet server maintains **a single commit log** for all of its tablets, not one log per tablet.
+Here's a decision that seems weird at first: instead of each tablet keeping its own log, the entire server shares one.
+Sounds messy, right?
+Turns out it's actually smarter.
 This dramatically reduces the number of concurrent GFS writes (GFS writes are expensive).
-The tradeoff is that recovery becomes more complex — when a server fails and its tablets are reassigned to different servers, each new server must sort through the log to find entries relevant to its tablets.
+The tradeoff is that recovery becomes more complex: when a server fails and its tablets are reassigned to different servers, each new server must sort through the log to find entries relevant to its tablets.

 ```go
 func (cl *CommitLog) Append(tabletID string, cell *Cell) (int64, error) {